modes-cemi/dimControl/docs/reference/surfaceDistance.md

 - segmento:

-  Matriz o data frame con tres columnas (`x`, `y`, `z`) que representan las coordenadas de los puntos consecutivos en el espacio 3D.
+  A matrix or data frame with three columns (`x`, `y`, `z`) representing the coordinates of consecutive points in 3D space.

 ## Value

-Un valor numérico que indica la distancia total recorrida sobre la superficie.
+A numeric value indicating the total distance traveled along the surface.